 Beats Powerbeats 3 Wireless

-If you're an iPhone user, you won't find anything more convenient than the Powerbeats 3 wireless in-ear headphones.
+If you have an iPhone, you won't find anything more convenient than the Powerbeats 3 wireless in-ear headphones.
 Like the AirPods, they have the W1 chip, which means you can pair them to your phone just by switching them on, then tapping "connect" on the popup window that appears on your phone's screen.

 The earhooks help them fit comfortably, and ensure they won't fall out of your ears whether you're circuit training or running.
 What's more, they're water, sweat and weather resistant and have great bassy sound.
 Add all that to the fact that they can last up to 12 hours of use before needing to charge, and it's a great all-round pair of sports headphones.